FI-modules and stability for representations of symmetric groups: Introduction

-The \emph{degree} of the character polynomial $P(X_1,\ldots,X_r)$ is defined by setting $\deg(X_i)=i$. \end{definition} One of the most striking properties of FI-modules in characteristic~0 is that we have such a uniform description for the characters of any finitely generated FI-module.\begin{theorem}[{\bf Polynomiality of characters}] Let $V$ be an FI-module over a field of characteristic~$0$.
-If $V$ is finitely generated then the sequence of characters $\chi_{V_n}$ of the $S_n$-representations $V_n$ is eventually polynomial. \end{theorem} The \emph{character polynomial} of a finitely generated FI-module is the polynomial $P(X_1,\ldots,X_r)$ which gives the characters $\chi_{V_n}$.
+One of the most striking properties of FI-modules in characteristic~0 is that the characters of any finitely generated FI-module have such a uniform description.

+\begin{introtheorem}[{\bf Polynomiality of characters}] Let $V$ be an FI-module over a field of characteristic~$0$.
+If $V$ is finitely generated then the sequence of characters $\chi_{V_n}$ of the $S_n$-representations $V_n$ is eventually polynomial.
+In particular, $\dim V_n$ is eventually polynomial. \end{introtheorem} The \emph{character polynomial} of a finitely generated FI-module is the polynomial $P(X_1,\ldots,X_r)$ which gives the characters $\chi_{V_n}$.
 It will always be integer-valued, meaning that $P(X_1,\ldots,X_r)\in \Z$ whenever $X_1,\ldots,X_r\in \Z$.
 In situations of interest one can typically produce an explicit upper bound on the degree of the character polynomial by computing the \emph{weight} of $V$ as in Definition~\ref{de:weight}.
 In particular this gives an upper bound for the number of variables $r$.
 Moreover, computing the \emph{stability degree} of $V$ (\S\ref{section:stabilitydegree}) gives explicit bounds on the range $n\geq N$ where $\chi_{V_n}$ is given by the character polynomial.
 This converts the problem of finding all the characters $\chi_{V_n}$ into a concrete finite computation.
-Note that Theorem~\ref{thm:intro:polydim} follows from Theorem~\ref{thm:intro:persinomial}, since
+Note that the second claim in Theorem~\ref{thm:intro:persinomial} follow from the first since

 One consequence of Theorem~\ref{thm:intro:persinomial} is that $\chi_{V_n}$ only depends on ``short cycles'', i.e.\ on cycles of length $\leq r$.
 This is a highly restrictive condition when $n$ is much larger than $r$.
 For example, the proportion of permutations in $S_n$ that have \emph{no} cycles of length $r$ or less is bounded away from $0$ as $n$ grows, and $\chi_{V_n}$ is constrained to be \emph{constant} on this positive-density subset of $S_n$.